Owner/

 Is this practical?
 What is a good next step?

-A: If the wall framing and roof framing is good and straight, it still seems to make sense to me to preserve the structure, support it on cribbing and pour a new foundation and frame a new floor, then lower the existing frame onto it.
+A: (Will Beemer) If the wall framing and roof framing is good and straight, it still seems to make sense to me to preserve the structure, support it on cribbing and pour a new foundation and frame a new floor, then lower the existing frame onto it.
 This would preserve the Kellastone system, which seems of great value, although it doesn't address the lack of insulation, which sounds like it would have to be blown in.
 Someone knowledgeable would have to visit the site in person.
 Not being familiar with the stucco system you're better off consulting with someone local who is.

 Q: I would like to build a new timber panel /or beam house.
 I read about insulation material "neopor" and I would be glad, if you would give your opinion about this synthetic material.

-A: I am not familiar with this material so have no opinion.
+A: (Will Beemer) I am not familiar with this material so have no opinion.
 Our material of choice for insulation in Massachusetts is blown in or wet spray cellulose, with Structural Insulated Panels (SIPs) second.

 Q: What is the best way to get the bark off of timber and why is it advisable to do this?